UnemployCoin/unemploycoin.github.io/README.md

-# UnemployCoin
+# UnemployCoin™
+*UnemployCoin™ is a trademark of its creator, used to identify a community-driven cryptocurrency project.*

 **Empowering the Unemployed.
 Rebuilding Opportunity on the Blockchain.**

-UnemployCoin (UNEMP) is a community-driven ERC-20 token deployed on the Polygon network.
+UnemployCoin™ (UNEMP) is a community-driven ERC-20 token deployed on the Polygon network.
 It is designed to address systemic economic exclusion by providing tools, incentives, and decentralized support for unemployed individuals.
 The project combines blockchain utility with social impact, aiming to transform how we approach unemployment in the digital age.

 ---